 Establishing proof in your truck accident case is essential.
 We understand the importance of quickly identifying witnesses, interviewing police officers, and if necessary, retaining accident reconstruction experts.

 Truck accident cases can yield a lot of evidence because drivers are required to keep log books that document every single hour of their trips, including where they stopped, when they took a break and if they performed required safety checks along the way.
-But sometimes drivers falsify their log books or give a fake copy to accident investigators.
-Recognizing this, the Accident & Disability Attorneys of Monge & Associates can obtain fuel and gas receipts, along with other paperwork, to prove the driver’s negligence.
+However, sometimes drivers falsify their log books or give a fake copy to accident investigators.
+Recognizing this, the Atlanta truck accident attorneys at Monge & Associates can obtain fuel and gas receipts, along with other paperwork, to prove the driver’s negligence.

 Once liability is established in your truck accident case, the next step is to prove, explain, and quantify the seriousness of your personal injuries.
 We have extensive contacts in the medical community to assist our clients in documenting the severity of their injuries and the long-term consequences faced by injured victims.
 In many cases, we use economists, medical experts, and even life care planners to bolster our case.